hakan192/kartaca_internship/README.md

 # kartaca_internship

 All of the requirements are checke and recorded.
 The project is built on VM VirtualBox and tested.

+Please run following comment to get correct output. "curl -L kartaca.localhost/goapp"